GOST-UA/lora_device_lib/readme.md

 ### Timing Requirements

 LoRaWAN requires that receive windows open at a precise interval measured from the end of the TX.
-This can be challenging to implement on a busy embedded systems that don't use an RTOS since other tasks in the mainloop will add jitter to when LDL can open the RX window.
+This can be challenging to implement on busy embedded systems that don't use an RTOS since other tasks in the mainloop will add jitter to when LDL can open the RX window.